KazaiMazai/Puredux/README.md

 ### What is PureduxStore?

-- It's minilistic store implementation, More details can be found [here] (https://github.com/KazaiMazai/PureduxStore)
+- It's minilistic UDF architecture store implementation.
+More details can be found [here](https://github.com/KazaiMazai/PureduxStore)

 ### Which DispatchQueue is used to prepare props?

 - By default, it works on a shared PresentationQueue.
 It is a global serial queue with user interactive quality of service.
 The purpose is to do as little as possible on the main thread queue.

+### Is it safe at all?

+- PureduxUIKit hops to the main dispatch queue to update UIViewController.
+So yes, it's safe.
+Unless you try to do UIKit related things (you should not) during your `Props` preparation.

 ### How to change  presentation queue that is used to prepare props?